SDA-SE/sda-dropwizard-commons/README.md

 - If the application acts as a client as well, `ConsumerTokenClientFilter` and `ConsumerTokenContainerFilter` from [rest-common](#usage-in-combination-with-rest-common) should be used

+##### Cross-Origin Resource Sharing

+The module [`sda-commons-server-cors`](./sda-commons-server-cors/README.md) adds support for CORS.
+This allows Cross-origin resource sharing for the service.

+Status:
+- Ready to use

 ##### Hibernate

 The module [`sda-commons-server-hibernate`](./sda-commons-server-hibernate/README.md) provides access to relational